 The donation, which took place in 1855, was governed by a formal donation contract, a document signed by herself and by P. Beckx, with several clauses of which the following two would turn out to be most important:

 This document was considered binding, not only by the Society of Jesus, but also by Austria and it would play a decisive role in the future of this library.

 Beside the library of the Duchess of Sachsen, the Casa Professa also hosted its own library which was already mentioned above.
 Grafinger notes (see note 19) that some books were apparently removed in the first year of the Bibliotheca Rossiana’s storage in the Casa Professa, with permission of De Rossi’s widow.
 Some were traded with the library of the prince Camillo Vittorio Massimo, and some sold to the College of S. Ignazio.

 In the summer of 1864, prince Marcantonio Borghese approached the Jesuit Alessandro Ponza di S. Martino, provincial of Rome, in order to allow the Jesuits to use his Villa, the Villa Mondragone in Frascati, as a college and home for children of Italian nobility.
 Both the general P.Beckx and pope Pius IX approved of the idea, and the Nobile Collegio Mondragone could start its activities on 2 February 1865, with 5 pupils, 3 of whom were Borghese's own sons.
 Alessandro Ponza becomes its first rector.
 The Villa would be sold to the Jesuits in 1896.

-On 20 September 1870 the Piedmontese troops of Vittorio Emanuele II entered the city of Rome by a breach they made near Porta Pia.
+On 20 September 1870 the Piedmontese troops of Vittorio Emanuele II entered the city of Rome by a breach off the city walls near Porta Pia.

 The archives of the General Procurator, which primarily dealt with relations with the Holy See, were confiscated by the state, and transferred from the Collegium Romanum to the State Archives, where they became the Fondo Gesuitico (Jesuit Collection).
 It was not until 1924 that they would be returnd to the Jesuits (see note 26).